pAnhTri/will-you-be-my-boba/README.md

 - **Add New Boba**

   - Click the **+** button next to any boba name
+  - Let Alex the Axolotl help pre-fill the form details
-  - Fill in the required details:
+  - Fill in the remaining required details:
     - Name
     - Flavor tags (comma-separated)
     - Sweetness Level